Hosting a MOCA Meeting

 The morning speakers typically talk about the history of the area, local legends, notable people, and the cemeteries.
 Other topics of interest are mourning customs, funeral home records and stories, cemetery mapping and records, cemetery projects and discoveries, and laws relating to cemeteries.
 The MOCA program coordinator is the Vice President and is available for consultation and suggestions.
 She/he may have a program idea/topic/theme or even speakers available for a specific topic.

-For additional information, suggestions and tips, and to begin planning to host a MOCA meeting, please contact MOCA Vice President, Jessica Couture.
+For additional information, suggestions and tips, and to begin planning to host a MOCA meeting, please contact MOCA President, Jessica Couture.